 A new advertisement campaign from men’s grooming major Gillette has taken the internet to storms.
 As a predominantly male brand, Gillette has been phenomenal in bringing highly sexist ad campaigns even in the past.
 A previous ad campaign titled – ‘Protest Against Smelly Stubble’ projected men with the beard as smelly and unhygienic.
-Indian MRAs had to strongly raise objection against that and finally forced Gillette not only to apologize for the campaign but also to reverse the anti-male campaign into a positive campaign for men.
+Indian MRAs had to strongly raise an objection against that and finally forced Gillette not only to apologize for the campaign but also to reverse the anti-male campaign into a positive campaign for men.

 1. Men Are Guilty of Sexual Harassment